haleyrp1803/Black-Eyed-Peas/README.md

 ## Food in the Deep Past

 Genomic sequencing suggests that humans domesticated an earlier wild relative independently in two regions: in West Africa, with vegetation zones [1] that change based on latitude, and East Africa, with vegetation zones that change based on altitude.
-Even to the present day, ecotones are valuable sites for settlement because they allow for mixed food systems: wild gathering, hunting, fishing and aquaculture, keeping small livestock and/or building larger herds, agroforestry, and crop cultivation.
+Even to the present day, <span eid="Q55613"> ecotones </span> are valuable sites for settlement because they allow for mixed food systems: wild gathering, hunting, fishing and aquaculture, keeping small livestock and/or building larger herds, <span eid="Q397350"> agroforestry </span>, and crop cultivation.
 Diverse specializations protect the community by relying on different foods at different times of the year and ensuring no single crop failure will cause a famine.
 Because cowpeas mature quickly and produce reliably with only a little land and labor, they are useful crops the whole year round!
 <param ve-image
        label="Drying cowpeas in Ghana"
-       author="TreeAid via Wikimedia Commons"
+       description="A farmer in Ghana turns a pile of black-eyed pea pods to dry them" author="TreeAid via Wikimedia Commons"
        license="CC BY-SA 2.0"
        url="https://upload.wikimedia.org/wikipedia/commons/a/ad/Drying_cowpeas.jpg">

 Plant biologists look at the genetic structure of different specimens to determine how closely related they are.
-Specialists in historical linguistics have applied a similar technique to language families.
-Today, over 500 Bantu languages are spoken by hundreds of millions of people across Southern Africa as the result of a process historians call the Bantu Expansions.
+Specialists in <span eid="Q190375"> historical linguistics </span> have applied a similar technique to language families.
+Today, over 500 Bantu languages are spoken by hundreds of millions of people across Southern Africa as the result of a process historians call the <span eid="Q130251" Bantu Expansions </span>.
 Comparing today’s languages with each other lets scientists reconstruct the languages of the past.
 Watch as the root for ‘cowpea,’ kunde, appears in languages across the continent.

-By 1500 BCE this faithful friend had spread through North Africa and beyond: out to the Mediterranean, the Arabian peninsula, central Asia, and the Indian subcontinent.
-Ancient Greek physician Dioscorides’ herbal De Materia Medica dubs the cowpea phasiolos.
-This name referred to any sort of bean or pea (these terms used interchangeably in Dioscoride’s time).
+By 1500 BCE this unfailing friend had spread through North Africa and beyond: out to the Mediterranean, the Arabian peninsula, central Asia, and the Indian subcontinent.
+Ancient Greek physician <span eid="Q297776"> Dioscorides’ herbal _De Materia Medica_ </span> dubs the cowpea "phasiolos".
+This name referred to any sort of bean or pea (these terms used interchangeably in Dioscorides' time).
 <param ve-map zoom="2">
 <param ve-map-layer geojson
        title="Black-Eyed Pea Distribution"
        url="Distribution_Finished.geojson">
        description="Vegetation zones, curtain compare images between way, way back, then against ca. 1000 BCE, 1000 CE, 2000 CE.
 Custom layer and/or animation of Africa where the word for cowpea in different-but-related languages appear on the map in the order of the approximate date to which they’ve been reconstructed."

-## 16th-18th
+## Early Modern History
 As we’ve seen, cowpeas had been consumed for millennia, especially in the Mediterranean, but many Northern European botanists were writing based on others’ descriptions or on specimens entering their collection in unfamiliar conditions.
-Botanist Carolus Clusius’s influential 1601 Rariorum Plantarum Historia (History of Rare Plants) refers to cowpea as Phaseolus peregrinus.
-Peregrinus comes from the Latin peregre ‘abroad’—literally per- ‘through’ + ager ‘field’—and Clusius communicates to his reader that the pea comes from a foreign, distant place.
-In Clusius’s remarks on kidney beans, he notes that he saw a drawing of the plant in the Juliana Anicia Codex—the oldest surviving copy of Dioscorides’ herbal.
-He notes that the Spanish have knowledge of the plant.
-Christopher Columbus observed kidney beans in the Americas—a white variety with a black center—perhaps introduced confusion on the bean’s origin. (f/u on this section, what’s the claim, source, etc?).
+Botanist <span eid="Q333372"> Carolus Clusius’s </span> influential 1601 _Rariorum Plantarum Historia_ (History of Rare Plants) refers to cowpea as _Phaseolus peregrinus_.
+'Peregrinus' comes from the Latin _peregre_ ‘abroad’—literally per- ‘through’ + ager ‘field’—and Clusius communicates to his reader that the pea comes from a foreign, distant place.
+In Clusius’s remarks on kidney beans, he notes that he saw a drawing of the plant in the <span eid="Q699363"> 'Juliana Anicia Codex' </span> — the oldest surviving copy of Dioscorides’ herbal.
+He notes that the Spanish have knowledge of the plant. <span eid="Q7322"> Christopher Columbus </span> observed kidney beans in the Americas — a white variety with a black center — perhaps introduced confusion on the bean’s origin.
 <param ve-image fit="contain"
-       label="Vigna unguiculata from Codex Aniciae Julianae c.512 AD" license="Public Domain via Wikipedia"
+       label="Vigna unguiculata from Codex Aniciae Julianae c.512 AD" description="An illustration of the black-eyed pea plant from the Vienna Dioscorides of 512 AD" license="Public Domain via Wikipedia"
        url="https://upload.wikimedia.org/wikipedia/commons/4/4e/Phasiolos_370v_Dioscoride_Vienne.png">

-For example, in a 1636 edition of English botanist John Gerard’s Herball, or Generall historie of plants, the author references Phaseolus peregrinus IIII, describing it as the “Indian Kidney bean with small white fruit.”
-(Indian Kidney Bean from Herball, or Generall historieof plants, p  1213)
+For example, in a 1636 edition of English botanist <span eid="Q1333338"> John Gerard’s _Herball_ </span>, or _Generall historie of plants_, the author references Phaseolus peregrinus IIII, describing it as the “Indian Kidney bean with small white fruit.”
+(Indian Kidney Bean from Herball, or Generall historie of plants, p  1213)

 (Vigna unguiculata from Dioscorides manuscript Codex Vindobonensis Med.
 Gr.
 I, or Codex Aniciae Julianae, folio 370v.
 Pigment on parchment, c.
 512 A.D. Österreichische Nationalbibliothek, Vienna. Österreichische Nationalbibliothek, Vienna.
 <param ve-image